-As we mentioned above, Apple included a few useful functions, such as filtering junk mails and mail blocking rules to their Mail application, in order to improve Mac users experience using their electronic mail system.
-First of all, we recommend to try out the automatic junk mail filtering function, to do so, launch the Mail application and click on Mail in the menu bar at top of your screen, then select Preferences.
-Alternatively you may press the keyboard shortcut of Command and Comma (,) to enter the applications Preferences.
-The new window will pop up, select Junk mail tab in top of the window to access the preferences related to automatic junk mail filtering.
-First you will find the 'Enable junk mail filtering' option, usually it is enabled by default, however, if you see a white box, click on it to set it on.
-Below you will find options separated in two categories, first is labeled as ' When junk mail arrives:' and the second is 'The following types of messages are exempt from junk mail filtering:'.
-Under the first category it is recommended to choose 'Mark as junk mail, but leave it in my Inbox' this option will eliminate the chances, that some important emails will be hidden under Junk mail folder.
-However, if you're receiving a lot of junk mails you should consider choosing one of the subsequent options.
+Apple have included a number of useful functions, such as filtering junk mail and mail blocking rules with their Mail application.
+This is to improve Mac users' experience when using email.
+We recommend that you try the automatic junk mail filtering function.
+Launch the Mail application and click on Mail in the menu bar at top of the screen, and then select Preferences.
+Alternatively, press the keyboard shortcut of Command and Comma (,) to enter applications Preferences.
+The new window will pop up.
+Select the Junk mail tab at the top of the window to access preferences related to automatic junk mail filtering.
+The 'Enable junk mail filtering' option is usually enabled by default, however, if you see a white box, click to select.
+Below, you will find options separated in two categories: ' When junk mail arrives:' and 'The following types of messages are exempt from junk mail filtering:'.
+Under the first category, we recommend that you choose the 'Mark as junk mail, but leave it in my Inbox'.
+This option will eliminate the possibility that important emails might be hidden in the Junk folder.
+If you are receiving numerous junk mails, you should consider choosing one of the subsequent options.

-Another really useful and efficient feature would be blocking rules, you set the rules, and if received emails match these conditions the Mail application will automatically actions, that you've set within the rules tab.
-To begin with, click on Rules tab in top of the Mail preferences window and click on Add Rule.
-The new window will pop up and you will able to set name, add as much conditions as you desire and finally select the action, that will be automatically performed by Mail app.
+Another useful and efficient feature is blocking rules.
+You set the rules, and if received emails match these conditions, the Mail application will automatically apply actions that you set within the rules tab.
+To begin, click the Rules tab in top of the Mail preferences window and click Add Rule.
+A new window will pop up in which you can set the name, add as many conditions as you wish, and select the action to be automatically performed by the Mail app.

-In the screenshot below we've set the rule, that if senders address or subject contains word sale, this letter will be automatically moved to the Trash folder.
-This way you will be able to create your personal filter, this feature is very useful, when you desire to keep the inbox clean and receive only important emails.
+In the screenshot below, we have set a rule: if the sender's address or subject contains the word 'sale', the message will automatically be moved to the Trash folder.
+In this way, you can create a personal filter.
+This feature is very useful when you wish to keep the inbox clean and receive only important emails.

 Enable mail filters within email systems

-The new window will pop up, in top of it you will find field named 'from' and senders email.
-Below you will find the list with available actions, that will be performed, when received email from this particular sender.
-If you desire to automatically move these letters to Trash, select 'Delete it' option and click Create filter button.
+The new window will pop up.
+At the top, you will see a field called 'from' and the sender's email address.
+Below, you will see a list of available actions that will be applied when an email is received from this particular sender.
+If you wish to automatically move these messages to Trash, select the 'Delete it' option and click the Create filter button.

-In case you've opened the email, click on the down arrow in top right corner to expand the list with available options and select the Block option.
-If you're missing some emails or keen to check how much and from whom letters were blocked, you may review the list by clicking on the gear icon in top right corner, while signed in to your Gmail account and then select Settings.
-Inside choose Filters and blocked addresses tab, also you will be able to change settings within same tab.
+If you have opened the email, click on the down arrow at the top right corner to expand the list with available options and select the Block option.
+If you believe you might be missing some emails, or are keen to check how many and from whom messages were blocked, you can review the list by clicking the gear icon at the top right corner while signed-in to your Gmail account, and then selecting Settings.
+Choose the Filters and blocked addresses tab.
+You can change settings within the same tab.

-From the list in left sidebar select Security and Privacy category, inside you will find block option, click add and type in the address you desire to block, also there is filters option as well.
+From the list in the left hand sidebar, select the Security and Privacy category.
+You will see the block option - click add.
+Type the address you wish to block.
+There is also a filters option.

-In the left side bar choose Filters, inside click Add new filters and set your most appreciated conditions and actions, that will be automatically applied to incoming letters.
+In the left hand side bar, choose Filters.
+Click Add new filters and set conditions and actions that will be automatically applied to incoming messages.

 Block unwanted text messages

-There might be various reason why would you want to block some particular text messages, starting from various innocent adverts ending with unappreciated contacts from past.
-What ever reason would, blocking the particular contact is quite simple on your Messages application.
-To begin with, open the application and tap on Information icon at top right corner of your screen, then tap on sender number.
-Tap on Block this Caller in the list of available options.
+There are various reasons why you might want to block certain text messages.
+For example, intrusive advertisements or messages from unwanted past contacts.
+Whatever the reason, blocking contacts is simple in the Messages application.
+Open the application and tap the Information icon at the top right corner of the screen.
+Then tap the sender number.
+Tap Block this Caller in the list of available options.

-Further, you will be prompted to confirm your actions, tap Block Contact.
+You will be prompted to confirm your actions.
+Tap Block Contact.

-Once you've confirmed to block the contact, you will no longer receive any messages, phone calls, or FaceTime requests from this particular contact.
-However, if you changed your mind, you will always be able to review and/or edit the list of blocked contacts by going to Settings, then select Messages and go to Blocked.
+Once you have confirmed to block the contact, you will no longer receive any messages, phone calls, or FaceTime requests from this particular contact.
+If you change your mind, you can always review and edit the list of blocked contacts by going to Settings - select Messages and go to Blocked.

-What is more, the iOS contains another handy feature, that is worth to mention under this topic, called Filter Unknown Senders.
-Whenever you turn on this function, the iPhone or iPad will not display any notifications about iMessages received from Unknown Senders, also all received messages will be sorted into two separate tabs - Contacts & SMS and Unknown Senders.
-In order to enable this function go to your mobile device Settings, then select Messages, inside scroll down until you find option named 'Filter Unknown Senders' toggle it on and it's done.
+The iOS contains another useful feature worth mentioning on this topic: Filter Unknown Senders.
+When you turn on this function, the iPhone or iPad will not display any notifications about iMessages received from Unknown Senders.
+Furthermore, all received messages will be sorted into two separate tabs: Contacts & SMS and Unknown Senders.
+To enable this function, go to your mobile device Settings, select Messages, scroll down until you find the 'Filter Unknown Senders' option, and then toggle it to 'on'.

-From this point all messages will be sorted between two separate tabs.
+From this point, all messages will be sorted under two separate tabs.

 Block contacts via FaceTime application

-This method is quite similar if compered with described above, however, it might very useful, if you're only receiving unappreciated calls via FaceTime application.
-In order to block some contacts, launch the app and go to Settings by clicking the FaceTime in the menu bar at top of your screen, then select Preferences.
-Alternatively, you may use keyboard shortcut of Command and Comma (,).
-Inside select the Blocked tab and click the add (+) button at the bottom left corner of the window, then select the contact from the list.
-To block contacts on your iOS device go to it's Settings, then select FaceTime and tap on Blocked.
-Inside you will find the list with already blocked contacts and also the Add new button, tap and select from the list to add.
+This method is similar to the one described above, however, it is useful if you are only receiving unwanted calls via the FaceTime application.
+To block certain contacts, launch the app and go to Settings by clicking FaceTime in the menu bar at top of the screen.
+Then select Preferences.
+Alternatively, use the keyboard shortcut of Command and Comma (,).
+Select the Blocked tab and click the add (+) button at the bottom left corner of the window.
+Then select the contact from the list.
+To block contacts on your iOS device, go to Settings, select FaceTime, and tap on Blocked.
+You will see a list with already blocked contacts and also the Add new button.
+Tap it and select from the list to add.